rebeccatraceyt/Kryan/README.md

 ```
 8. Press Enter.
 Your local clone will be created.

-Further reading and troubleshooting on cloning a repository from GitHub <a href="https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository" target="_blank" alt="Link to GitHub troubleshooting (external)">here</a>.
+Further reading and troubleshooting on cloning a repository from GitHub [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository "Link to GitHub troubleshooting")

 [Back to top ⇧](#Kryan-Live)